clayne/hacktical-c/malloc1/README.md

 ### Bump Allocation

 A bump allocator consists of a fixed block of memory, a size and an offset.
-Bump allocators lack support for memory recycling.

 ```C
 struct hc_bump_alloc {